openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Throughout this specification ML-DSA refers to the default pure and hedged version of ML-DSA defined in [FIPS-204].

-For ML-DSA signature generation the default hedged version of the algorithm `ML-DSA.Sign` given in [FIPS-204] is used.
+For ML-DSA signature generation, the default hedged version of the `ML-DSA.Sign` algorithm, as specified in [FIPS-204], is used with an empty context string `ctx`.
 That is, to sign with ML-DSA the following operation is defined:

     (mldsaSignature) <- ML-DSA.Sign(mldsaSecretKey, dataDigest)

-For ML-DSA signature verification the algorithm `ML-DSA.Verify` given in [FIPS-204] is used.
+For ML-DSA signature verification, the `ML-DSA.Verify` algorithm, as specified in [FIPS-204], is used with an empty context string `ctx`.
 That is, to verify with ML-DSA the following operation is defined:

     (verified) <- ML-DSA.Verify(mldsaPublicKey, dataDigest, mldsaSignature)